 There are a great number of scenes shot both inside and outside the Plaza Hotel.
-While without spending a large sum of money to stay in “a hotel room with an extra large bed, a TV and one of those little refrigerators you open with a key” you are unlikely to get to see any of the room scenes but they were all filmed on location.
+While without spending a large sum of money to stay in “a hotel room with an extra-large bed, a TV and one of those little refrigerators you open with a key” you are unlikely to get to see any of the room scenes but they were all filmed on location.
 You can, however, check out the lobby, areas and the exteriors that were all also filmed on location.

 After Hi-Jinks in the Plaza, The next stop is the Wollman Ice-Rink where the Sticky Bandits plot their next move.
 This one of the more obvious locations, most visitors head to this Iconic location anyway but it’s always nice to tie it in with your favorite Christmas movie.
-Obviously, they plan is to rob…
+Obviously, their plan is to rob…

 Duncan’s Toy Chest